ErkanHatipoglu/nd00333-capstone/starter_file/README.md

 - Specify a primary metric to optimize,
 - Specify early termination policy for low-performing runs,

-Since learning rate is type float, a continious search space needs to be selected. uniform() returns a value uniformly distributed between low and high which is used for learning rate.
+Since the learning rate is type float, a continuous search space needs to be selected. uniform() returns a value uniformly distributed between low and high which is used for learning rate.
 The range for the search space (for the learning rate) is between *0.001* and *0.1*. *0.1* is the default value for the learning rate.
-As explained above there is a trade of between the learning rate and number of estimators.
+As explained above there is a trade-off between the learning rate and the number of estimators.
 This means that we need to decrease the learning rate to increase the number of estimators.
 Since I want to increase the number of estimators (explained below), I made the default value to be the maximum of the search space (high) and tried to decrease the learning rate as much as possible by setting the low value to *0.001*.

-Since number of estimators is type int, a discrete search space needs to be selected.
+Since the number of estimators is type int, a discrete search space needs to be selected.
 Discrete hyperparameters are specified as a choice() among discrete values.
 The range for the search space (for the number of estimators) is between *100* and *500*. *100* is the default value for the number of estimators.
 As explained above increasing the number of estimators may decrease overfitting.
-As a result  made the default value to be the minimum of the search space (low) and tried to increase the number of estimators as much as possible by setting the high value to *500*.
+As a result, made the default value be the minimum of the search space (low) and tried to increase the number of estimators as much as possible by setting the high value to *500*.

 Random sampling supports discrete and continuous hyperparameters.
-It supports early termination of low-performance runs.
+It supports the early termination of low-performance runs.
 As a result, it will be a good choice for parameter sampling.

 For our AutoML experiment, the primary metric is chosen to be **normalized_root_mean_squared_error** as suggested in [this article](https://docs.microsoft.com/en-us/azure/machine-learning/how-to-configure-auto-train#primary-metric).
 Since we have to compare the two models for deployment the same primary metric must be chosen for hyperdrive run.
 Low values are better for this metric.

 We can automatically terminate poorly performing runs with an early termination policy.
 Early termination improves computational efficiency.
 Bandit policy is based on slack factor/slack amount and evaluation interval.
 Bandit terminates runs where the primary metric is not within the specified slack factor/slack amount compared to the best performing run.
 We can select Bandit policy as an early termination policy for more aggressive savings.

-Since the estimator class is deprecated and gives error while calculating mean_squared_error, a ScriptRunConfig object has been used as suggested [here](https://docs.microsoft.com/en-us/python/api/azureml-train-core/azureml.train.estimator.estimator?view=azure-ml-py).
+Since the estimator class is deprecated and gives an error while calculating mean_squared_error, a ScriptRunConfig object has been used as suggested [here](https://docs.microsoft.com/en-us/python/api/azureml-train-core/azureml.train.estimator.estimator?view=azure-ml-py).
 Also an environment is created to remove the mean_squared_error calculation error.

-max_concurrent_runs has been selected as *4*, since the AmlCompute cluster has 4 nodes.
+max_concurrent_runs has been selected as *4* since the AmlCompute cluster has 4 nodes.

 max_total_runs has been selected as *40* for more runs.

-A training script is needed for training. *train.py* is used as training script and can be found in the starter_files folder of the repository.
+A training script is needed for training. *train.py* is used as a training script and can be found in the starter_files folder of the repository.
 Sklearn pipelines and transformers are used for preprocessing in the training script since there are missing values in the dataset.

 ### Results